-Parents must either:
+• Parents must either:

 - a) Phone into our 24-hour voicemail system (429-3600 Ext.
-302) in advance of the absence. - b) Phone our voicemail system before the student returns to school. - c) Send a note explaining the absence when the student returns to school. - Students whose absence is not accounted for will be asked to contact a parent before they will be allowed to return to class. - For prolonged absences, please use our voicemail system.
+302) or email HTAttendance@bhncdsb.ca in advance of the absence. - b) Phone our voicemail system or email before the student returns to school. - c) Send a note explaining the absence when the student returns to school. - Students whose absence is not accounted for will be asked to contact a parent before they will be allowed to return to class. - For prolonged absences, please use our voicemail system.
 Communication with the Vice-Principal's office about the circumstances can be helpful in ensuring maximum support for the absent student. - Admit slips should be obtained before homeroom. - Consequences for truancy will be left to the discretion of the administrator.
 Consequences may include lunch detentions, acts of community service or possible suspension.